Pulmonary Alveolar Proteinosis

 The cause of pulmonary alveolar proteinosis is almost always unknown, but recent studies have linked it to production of an antibody directed against a protein that seems to be involved with the production or the breakdown of surfactant (a substance normally produced in the lungs).
 Occasionally, development of pulmonary alveolar proteinosis is related to exposure to toxic substances, such as inorganic dusts, infection with Pneumocystis jirovecii, certain cancers, and immunosuppressants.
 Rarely, it occurs in newborns.

-The protein in the lungs plugs up the alveoli and small airways.
+The protein in the lungs plugs up the alveoli and small airways (bronchioles).
 In rare instances, lung tissue becomes scarred.
 The disease may progress, remain stable, or disappear spontaneously.

 When the alveoli are plugged, the transfer of oxygen to the blood from the lungs is severely impaired.
 Consequently, most people with pulmonary alveolar proteinosis experience shortness of breath when they exert themselves.
 Some people have severe difficulty breathing, even at rest.
 People often have severe disability due to inadequate lung function.
 Most people also have a cough that often does not produce sputum, but occasionally people expectorate chunky gelatinous material.

 Other symptoms may include fatigue, weight loss, and low-grade fever.
-Lung infections may occur, and this can quickly worsen symptoms of shortness of breath and cause fever.
+Lung infections may occur, and infection can quickly worsen symptoms of shortness of breath and cause fever.

 To make a definitive diagnosis of pulmonary alveolar proteinosis, doctors examine a sample of the fluid from the alveoli.
 To obtain a sample, doctors use a bronchoscope to wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage).
 The washings are often opaque or milky because the fluid is rich in protein and fats.
 Sometimes doctors obtain a lung tissue sample for microscopic examination (lung biopsy) during bronchoscopy.
 Occasionally, a larger sample is needed, which must be removed surgically.